slipstream/SlipStreamDocumentation/docs/tutorials/nb/nuvlabox-defined.rst

   flexibility and potential cost savings.
 - **Reliable local connectivity**.
 Once powered up the NuvlaBox creates its own local WiFi network, which can be used by any device.
-- **Flexible WAN Connectivity**.
+- **Flexible WAN connectivity**.
 The NuvlaBox can be connected to the wide area network using many popular connectivity technologies, including Ethernet, mobile, WiFi, and satellite.